Kinitech/3D-Animation-Portfolio/README.md

-# Work in Progress - React Portfolio
+# 3D Animation React Portfolio

 ## Description

-This is my portfolio website built with Three JS and React.
+This is my personal React portfolio site built with Three.js.

-It is a work in progress and will be updated! :)
+It has 3D animation that changes as you scroll down the page, to create an awesome transition between sections.
+This was done using InstancedMesh in Three.js with custom vertex and fragment shaders.

 - Byron.